-The governors, senior leadership team, and all staff (which term shall apply to all volunteer staff members) at Gatehouse School are committed to the prevention, early identification, and appropriate management of peer-on-peer abuse (as defined below) both within and beyond the School.
+The governors, senior leadership team, and all staff (which term shall apply to all volunteer staff members) at Gatehouse School are committed to the prevention, early identification, and appropriate management of child-on-child (as defined below) both within and beyond the School.

-Gatehouse School believe that in order to protect children, all schools should (a) be aware of the nature and level of risk to which their pupils are or may be exposed, and put in place a clear and comprehensive strategy which is tailored to their specific safeguarding context; and (b) take a whole-school community Contextual Safeguarding approach to preventing and responding to peer-on-peer abuse.
+Gatehouse School believe that in order to protect children, all schools should (a) be aware of the nature and level of risk to which their pupils are or may be exposed, and put in place a clear and comprehensive strategy which is tailored to their specific safeguarding context; and (b) take a whole-school community Contextual Safeguarding approach to preventing and responding to child-on-child abuse.

 Gatehouse School regards the introduction of this policy as a preventable measure.
-We (a) do not feel it is acceptable merely to take a reactive approach to peer-on-peer abuse in response to alleged incidents of it; and (b) believe that in order to tackle peer-on-peer abuse proactively, it is necessary to focus on all four of the following areas; (i) systems and structures; (ii) prevention; (iii) identification; and (iv) response/intervention.
+We (a) do not feel it is acceptable merely to take a reactive approach to child-on-childabuse in response to alleged incidents of it; and (b) believe that in order to tackle child-on-child abuse proactively, it is necessary to focus on all four of the following areas; (i) systems and structures; (ii) prevention; (iii) identification; and (iv) response/intervention.

-Gatehouse School recognises national and increasing concern about this issue, and wishes to implement this policy in order to mitigate harmful attitudes and peer-on-peer abuse in the school setting and encourage parents to hold us to account on this issue, so that if their child is feeling unsafe as a result of the behaviour of any of their peers, they should inform the School so that it can ensure that appropriate and prompt action is taken in response.
+Gatehouse School recognises national and increasing concern about this issue, and wishes to implement this policy in order to mitigate harmful attitudes and child-on-child abuse in the school setting and encourage parents to hold us to account on this issue, so that if their child is feeling unsafe as a result of the behaviour of any of their peers, they should inform the School so that it can ensure that appropriate and prompt action is taken in response.